biancag1237/sep10-freedom-project/blog/entry01.md

 Some of the best skills I developed while researching on my topic and working on this blog were...

 ### How to Google --
-I learned how to research topics and how to find reliable resources for my topics [Next](entry02.md)
+I learned how to research topics and how to find reliable resources for my topics.
+I decided to go more specfic with what I wanted to find since, there are so many other topics if I just search up something general.
+Instead of just searching up " *technology and cosemetics* ", I searched up, " *how can technology improve the beauty industry?* ", and if I wanted to be more specific, I searched up, " *How can technology improve the beauty industry with inclusivity and diversity?* "
+[Next](entry02.md)

 [Home](../README.md)